michaelnapoli404/goldman_cluster_vis/README.md

 )
 ```

-**No programming experience needed!** Just change the values in quotes and run the launcher again.
+Just change the values in quotes and run the launcher again.

 ---